racheldunn/vaccination-rates-datajam-team4/README.md

 *(Please indicate which area you would like to work on ie. Documentation, scripting, modelling, sanity checking <br />
 This is not a commitment, I just want an idea of what area people are interested in)*

-- Sangita Mitra: Data Visualization, Documentation
+- Sangita Mitra
-- Erin Gill aka makemyDNA: scripting / modelling (preferrably in Python), data visualization
+- Erin Gill
+- Melisa Fuentes:
+- Grace Liu
+- Evelyn Liu
+- Shrey Grover
+- Jeet
 <br />

 ## Data Collection and Preprocessing